shadow11001/IGAPP/README.md

 ### Credits
 - **Font Awesome** - Icons and theme toggle functionality
+- **Web Audio API** - Microphone detection and audio analysis
+- **GitHub API** - Automated update system
+- **TextDecoder API** - UTF-8 character encoding preservation
 - **Modern CSS** - Responsive design and animations
 - **Vanilla JavaScript** - No framework dependencies

-## 📋 Changelog

-### Latest Version Features
-- ✅ Enhanced accessibility with ARIA labels
-- ✅ Auto-save functionality with duplicate prevention
-- ✅ Improved error handling and user feedback
-- ✅ Mobile-responsive design improvements
-- ✅ Keyboard navigation enhancements
-- ✅ Visual feedback system with toast notifications
-- ✅ Input validation for store numbers
-- ✅ Loading indicators for async operations

 ---

 *This application is designed to be completely portable and self-contained.
-Simply download the HTML file and open in any modern web browser to get started.*
+Simply download the HTML file and open in any modern web browser to get started.
+For the best experience, allow microphone access for automatic dead air detection and ensure a stable internet connection for auto-updates.*